Santhosh-Vasudevan/MindAid/README.md

 ## 📜 Disclaimer

-**⚠️ IMPORTANT: OpenMind is a supportive tool, NOT a replacement for professional mental health care.**
+**⚠️ IMPORTANT: MindAid is a supportive tool, NOT a replacement for professional mental health care.**

 If you are experiencing a mental health crisis, please contact:
 - **Emergency Services**: 911 (US)